From first click to promising trials in minutes

-Note: HealthScout is in early release and currently includes trials for advanced/metastatic non-small cell lung cancer and trials that accept solid tumors of any primary site.
+Note: HealthScout is in early release and currently includes trials for advanced/metastatic non-small cell lung cancer, and site-agnostic advanced/metastatic solid tumor trials.
 We are planning to add more cancer types soon!
 Click here to sign up for updates.

-Or, have us guide you through the needed info (recommended for patients).
+Have us guide you through the needed info.

 How It Works

-1/Our AI translates your patient's info into a computer-readable format
+1/Our AI translates the patient's info into a computer-readable format

 "...had progression on carbo/taxol/Keytruda..."